biggis-project/biggis-streampipes/README.md

-# biggis-streampipes
+# BigGIS-StreamPipes
-Stream pipes setup used in biggis
+StreamPipes setup used in BigGIS

 - Currently, it relies on services running internally at FZI.